ARTIST BIO

 ARTIST STATEMENT

 Hi!
 I’m Angela Sierra, an ontological designer working at the intersection of systems thinking, human experience, and cultural transformation.
-My work explores the deeper patterns underlying social fragmentation and the barriers that limit our collective ability to imagine and build sustainable futures.
+My work explores the barriers that limit our collective ability to imagine and build sustainable futures together, through art.

-Rather than offering quick fixes, I create living, human-centered environments where reflection, connection, and imagination can take root: spaces that support cultural healing and transformation in a fast-paced, disconnected world.
+I create living, human-centered environments where reflection, connection, and imagination take place.

-Through participatory methods like co-design labs, I collaborate with communities to surface local knowledge and translate it into adaptable, inclusive installations.
-I prioritize designing frameworks that nurture relationships and community well-being, adapting my approach to support neurodivergent, multilingual, and culturally diverse participants.
+Through participatory methods like co-design labs, I collaborate with groups to surface local knowledge and translate it into adaptable, inclusive installations.
+I prioritise designing frameworks that nurture relationships and community well-being.